Genivia/ugrep/README.md

             If -R or -r is specified, restrict the number of files matched to NUM.
 Specify -J1 to produce replicable results by ensuring that files are searched in the same order as specified.
+    --range=NUM1[,NUM2]
+            Start searching at line NUM1; stops at line NUM2 when specified.

 To show only the first 10 matches of `FIXME` in C++ files in the working directory and all sub-directories below: